github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-java.rst

        jdoc = f.getDoc().getJavadoc()
    select jdoc

+You can see this pattern in many projects.

 Class ``Javadoc`` represents an entire Javadoc comment as a tree of ``JavadocElement`` nodes, which can be traversed using member predicates ``getAChild`` and ``getParent``.
 For instance, you could edit the query so that it finds all ``@author`` tags in Javadoc comments on private fields:

 .. code-block:: ql